-There are various factors that you need to consider when planning for your warehouse lighting.
-They might be so many that the task may look like a hard nut to crack, but there is nothing so difficult in this world that cannot get an answer.
-Starting with the basics of all, which is the source of power or light to the most complex one about the light distribution, there is no need to worry as we are here to help you make the right decision.
+While you are planning for your warehouse lighting, you need to consider a few factors.
+The list of things to consider may be long and the task may look like a hard nut to crack, but there is nothing so difficult in this world that cannot be done.
+Starting with the basics, which is the source of power or light to the most complex one about the light distribution, there is nothing to worry, as we are here to help you make the right decision.

 For you to come up with the right warehouse light coverage chart, you must consider the following factors.